mrusme/kopi/README.md

 ```

 If the user adds a price to a coffee bag, they will be prompted with whether
-they would like to query the service to retrieve up to date currency conversion
+they would like to query the service to retrieve up-to-date currency conversion
 information.

 There is an ongoing effort of dedollarisation by also storing the price in